David Parmenter was recently interviewed by David Creelman, a Chief Correspondent, at The Human Capital Institute. Below is a copy of the interview.

 A critical success factor may be increased repeat business with key customers.
 If that’s the case, then we can begin to think in terms of actions specific individuals might take to have an impact on that factor.
 Think of somebody in dispatch.
 Now, we’ve never told them that a particular customer is really key to us and that it’s very important they treat an order going to that key customer differently than to any other customer.
 In other words, we would say to them, “Please double check this order, be sure of the quantity, be sure of the quality—don’t ever get an order to this customer wrong.”

-DP: As I’ve said, one of the main distinguishing characteristics of a true KPI is that it’s monitored on a daily basis.
+DP: The main distinguishing characteristics of a true KPI is that it’s monitored on a daily basis.
 It should be monitored by the senior management team, and to me, a measure hasn’t really arrived as a KPI unless the CEO is spending at least an hour a day working with it—and making phone calls to staff about it.

 The phone calls the CEO makes about the KPIs are essential because KPIs are the only things in the organization that actually link the day-to-day operations of the workplace with the strategic objectives.
 The CEO is going to be ringing a front-line supervisor asking, “Why did we send a shipment out to ABC Limited, who is a key customer, with four defective goods in it?”